fluffy/dispatch-charter/README.md

 - Directing the work to an existing WG.
 - Developing a proposal for a BOF.
 - Developing a charter for a new WG.
-- By agreement with ART ADs, recommending documents for AD sponsorship and serving as a venue for discussion to progress them along that path.
+- Making recommendations that documents be AD-sponsored (which ADs may or may not choose to follow).
 - By agreement with ART ADs, processing simple documents.
 - Deferring the decision for the new work.
 - Rejecting the new work.